ziflar/Facebook_phishing/README.md

 thx to my freind RedToor

-my version edited just add frensh language and the spam with mailing list to spammer.php
+my version edited just add frensh language and the spam with mailing list to spammer.php it's send inbox to gmail,yahoo,hotmail

 the developper of project is RedToor